teohiho/text_recognition/README.md

 ## Modifications
 In the PyImageSearch example code, Non Maximal Suppression (NMS) is performed on the results provided by EAST on the unrotated rectangles.
 The unrotated rectangles returned by NMS are then drawn on the original image.

-Initially, I modified the code to rotate the rectangles returned by NMS and then drawing them on the original image.
+Initially, I modified the code to rotate the rectangles selected by NMS and then drawing them on the original image.
+As an example, the images below show the unrotated and rotated rectangles.

 |Unrotated|Rotated|
 |:---:|:---:|
 |![Unrotated](images/out/lebron_james_unrot.jpg) | ![Rotated](images/out/lebron_james_rot.jpg)|

-## Challenge
+## The Challenge
 With my assumption that each rectangle returned by EAST was to be rotated around its offset, I wanted to see how the individual rotations would impact the results of NMS.
 That is, rather than applying NMS to the EAST rectangles and then drawing them rotated, could I rotate the rectangles and then run them through NMS?
 This became a challenge as the PyImageSearch imutils and OpenCV Python bindings don't support NMS applied to rectangles rotated about an arbitrary point.

-The code in this repo is a result of that challenge.
-I settled on nms.py that has three functions:
+The code in this repo is a result of that challenge.  ```nms.py``` has three functions for performing NMS:

 * **nms\_rboxes(rotated_rects, scores)**